 This year presentations for both A-Team and X-Team will be held at the Embassy Suites in East Peoria.
 The presentations are NOT at the CV Caterpillar locations as they were in the past.
-The A-Team Presentations will be held in Fon Du Lac A-C and Cole/Schertz Rooms and X-Team will be held in Lydia C Room.
+The A-Team Presentations will be held in River G & H Rooms and X-Team will be held in the River IJ Room.
 Please consult schedule to your team's designated room assignment.